turbolent/embergraph/README.md

 Starting with 2.0.0, the default context path for deployment is `http://localhost:9999/blazegraph/`.
 There are also Maven artifacts for WAR deployers (`blazegraph-war`), executable Jar files (`blazegraph-jar`), [Debian Package](blazegraph-deb/) (`blazegraph-deb`), [RPM](blazegraph-rpm/) (`blazegraph-rpm`), and a [Tarball](blazegraph-tgz/) (`blazegraph-tgz`).

-The `bigdata-war` and `bigdata-jar` artifacts are included for legacy purposes and use the `/bigdata/` context path.

 ###Tinkerpop3
 Tinkerpop3 supports requires Java 1.8 and is now in a separate repository.
 See [Tinkerpop3](https://github.com/blazegraph/tinkerpop3).
 It is also available as Maven Central artifact.